 T.2.1.
-Automatic Temperature-Compensating Systems. - The difference between the meter error (expressed as a percentage) for results determined with and without the automatic temperature-compensating system activated shall not exceed:
+Automatic Temperature-Compensating Systems. - The difference between the meter errors (expressed as a percentage) determined with and without the automatic temperature-compensating system activated shall not exceed:

-- (a) 0.2% for mechanical automatic temperature-compensating systems; and - (b) 0.1 % for electronic automatic temperature-compensating systems.
+- (a) 0.2 % for mechanical automatic temperature-compensating systems; and - (b) 0.1 % for electronic automatic temperature-compensating systems.